 Their coronavirus support line for BAME communities in Greater Manchester offers:

 - advice, guidance and signposting

 - psychosocial therapy for women and young girls affected by violence and abuse

 - telephone: 0161 442 0442.
 For young carers call: 0161 947 4690

-If you find it difficult to use the phone due to hearing loss, or privacy issues, please text us on 07823 403383 and include your surname and postcode and they will communicate with you via text message.
+If you cannot use the phone due to hearing loss, or privacy issues, please text 07823 403383.
+Please include your surname and postcode and they'll communicate with you via text message.